daphneyong11/notification/README.md

 I had tested using real device (Samsung S21).

+The php file is the code I prompt notification.

 *Please register your own google-services.json in firebase console and add in android/app folder.